Children from Palomas, Mexico catch school buses to attend school in New Mexico

-COLUMBUS, NEW MEXICO (Border Report) — Fifteen-year-old Luna Robledo, whose first name means moon, in Spanish, gets up in the moonlight around 5:45 a.m. every morning to prepare breakfast for her and her 11-year-old brother, who she has to rouse for school every weekday.
+COLUMBUS, New Mexico (Border Report) — Fifteen-year-old Luna Robledo, whose first name means moon in Spanish, gets up in the moonlight around 5:45 a.m. every morning to prepare breakfast for her and her 11-year-old brother, whom she has to rouse for school every weekday.

 Both of their schools are in the United States, in Deming, New Mexico, about 45 miles from their home in Palomas, Mexico.